 I hope this recipe helps you make the perfect Paneer and you enjoy the process.
 If you do try my recipe please drop a comment and a star rating, it is always appreciated.

 - 2 litres/8 cups full cream milk

-- Pour the milk into a large pot and bring to a gentle boil on low to medium heat.
+- Pour the milk and fresh cream (if using) into a large pot and bring to a gentle boil on low to medium heat.

-- Keep a close eye on the milk as it can burn or spill over.
+- Keep a close eye on the milk and stir regularly as it can burn or spill over.

 - Place something heavy on top of the paneer.
 It should take about 10 minutes until all the liquid is drained.
+However, leave the object on top for at least an hour.
 You can refrigerate the paneer for an hour to firm up a little more.

 - Cut into little cubes.
 Makes about 2 cups of cubed cheese.
 You can use it immediately or store it in the freezer for later use.

 - When stirring you will see the curd separating from the whey, the liquid will be a clear, yellowish colour